 Plenty of top honeymoon destinations have stayed the same through the decades, while other once-not-coveted locations have become trendy through the years—especially in light of the pandemic.
 “The Amalfi Coast, the Greek islands, Tahiti, Hawaii, the Maldives, and all-inclusive resorts in the Caribbean are steadfast in honeymoon requests—and I doubt that will ever change,” says Jennifer Jacob, CEO and founder of Explorateur Travel, LLC.
 “When it comes to the biggest change in our planning, it is that we incorporate more private tours rather than group outings.

-If you’re in the midst of planning your upcoming trip, here are the honeymoon destinations for 2020 travel agents say are most in demand.
+Whether you’re in the midst of planning your upcoming trip, here are the honeymoon destinations for 2022 that travel agents say are most in demand.

-If you’re considering the Caribbean islands, be sure to take a good look at Antigua, which locals claim has 365 beaches, one for each day of the year.
+If you’re considering the Caribbean islands, be sure to take a good look at Antigua, which has been open for travel since June 2020.
+All travelers over the age of 18 must present proof of vaccination along with a negative PCR or Rapid Antigen Test.
 “It is generally safe and easy to explore on your own (rent a car for one day) as it’s not as hilly as St. Lucia,” says Waigand.
 Her favorite property to recommend to clients on Antigua is CocoBay Resort.
 “This boutique, adults only, all-inclusive resort checks a lot of boxes for honeymoon couples, and all of the rooms are stand alone cottages,” she says.
 “Some of the cottages have their own plunge pools, but there are also two infinity pools at the resort.”